-The Kanza Rail-Trails Conservancy (KRTC) is converting former rail lines into non-motorized public trails and wildlife areas across Kansas.
+The Kanza Rail-Trails Conservancy (KRTC) manages the Flint Hills Nature Trail and the Landon Nature Trail, converting these former rail lines into non-motorized public trails and wildlife areas across Kansas.
 We are a grassroots, non-profit organization of local volunteers.
-The Landon Nature Trail and the Flint Hills Nature Trail represent KRTC's most ambitious and successful developments, with now over 150 miles of trails nearly completed.

 A $1.9 million federal Transportation Alternatives grant will fund the development of Phase II of the Flint Hills Nature Trail, between US-75 and Admire.read more →

 We need volunteers this Saturday to work on the trail between Rantoul and Ottawa to clear brush.read more →